shubham99bisht/Expense-Tracker/README.md

 - **Folder 2 - ML**: Bi-LSTM Approach for Character-wise classification of invoice text into key entities.
 - **Folder 3 - Web UI**: A user interface for uploading Invoices and receiving results in a HTML form
 <br/>

-- **Folder 4 - Android UI**: Android interface for uploading Invoices, receiving results and
+- **Folder 4 - Android UI**: Android interface for uploading Invoices, receiving results and to watch previous Bill uploads.
+[Find the Android Repo here](https://www.google.com)

 ## Approach